ZeidLab/EzQuery/README.md

 > For any reason if you can not use query building functionality of this package,
 > you can simply just write down your SQL Command and pass parameters as an anonymous object
-> to EzQuery and get your result back populated with given object.
+> to EzQuery and get your result back populated with the given object.

 [^ Back To Top][TableOfContents]